The ultimate guide to AI agents for business growth

 They can monitor systems, detect errors or bottlenecks, and automatically trigger fixes or alerts to responsible teams.

-Through these examples, it’s clear that AI agents can transform entire workflows, not just optimize isolated tasks.
+These examples show that AI agents can transform entire workflows, not just optimize isolated tasks.

 Integration with external data sources